-Exodus 15:2 “The LORD is my strength and song, And He has become my salvation; He is my God, and I will praise Him; My father’s God, and I will exalt Him.”
+Exodus 15:2 “The LORD is my strength and song (zamar), And He has become my salvation; He is my God, and I will praise Him; My father’s God, and I will exalt Him.”

-To the artist and the dancer, music has a form and purpose beyond the simple pastime of listening for enjoyment.
-There are those who study better with the ear buds in and their mind tuned out to the world.
+To the artist or the dancer, music has a form and purpose beyond the simple pastime of listening for enjoyment.
+There are those who study better with the earbuds in and their mind tuned out to the world.
 There are others that use music as an identity or to make a statement, and while few can play it well and others write it well, the purpose of music was intended for a purpose many have missed.

 The idea behind music can be entirely different than what people have made it.

-The story of God redeeming the Israelites from the hand of the Egyptians is the greatest act of God in a single nations history.
-From the 10 plagues, to the people He used to do His bidding, the magnanimous display of God’s power has reverberated throughout time.
-Bible teachers have been digging through this script for ages, uncovering gems of truth that reach across every facet of godliness and into our relationship with God today.
+The story of God redeeming the Israelites from the hand of the Egyptians is one of the greatest acts of God in Israeli history.
+From the ten plagues of Egypt, to the people He used to do His bidding, the magnanimous display of God’s power has reverberated throughout time.
+Bible teachers have been digging through this script for ages, uncovering gems of truth that reach across every facet of truth and into our relationship with God today.

-Upon the miraculous crossing of the Red Sea, the entire nation rejoiced.
+With the miraculous crossing of the Red Sea, the entire nation of Israel rejoiced.
 They placed pillars on the shores of the crossing and established a memorial to God’s faithfulness.
 With songs of rejoicing echoing from their camp, Israel paid testament to God’s faithfulness throughout the land by singing the song of Moses.

-Moses’ references to the multitude of acts, the miraculous splendor, or the display of supernatural protection.
-The Exodus of Israel has echoed of God’s faithfulness throughout history and while each of these facets of God’s power were sung about in detail, Moses used a reference to God Himself as His song; From the root word zamar, the goal of Moses’ song is worship and praise to God.
+Moses and the people remembered the multitude of miracles, the splendor of God, and the display of supernatural protection.
+The Exodus of Israel has echoed of God’s faithfulness throughout history and while each display of God’s power was sung in detail, Moses used a reference to God Himself as His song; From the root word zamar, the goal of Moses’ song is worship and praise to God.

-There are certain words in the Bible that have a much deeper inclination than their current form….Praise is one of them.
+There are certain words in the Bible that have a much deeper meaning than their current form….praise is one of them.